input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 To run the Partner Chains stack, several dependencies need to be installed on a `cardano-node`.

 Ogmios, Kupo and DB Sync are essential to enable registration communication with the main chain (Cardano).
-Ogmios and Kupo are used for submitting transactions to Cardano and DB Sync is for observation of main chain state.
+Ogmios and Kupo are used for submitting transactions to Cardano, and DB Sync is for observation of main chain state.

 ### 1.1 Cardano node v9.0.0

 Cardano node is required to start a partner chain.
 The installation of `cardano-node` is out of the scope of this guide.
-Refer to our [recommended guide](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.
+Refer to our [Cardano course handbook](https://cardano-course.gitbook.io/cardano-course/handbook) for documentation and video instruction.

 Once your node is synced with the preview network, you are ready to continue with this guide.